satchelspencer/bilt/readme.md

         export : '$'
       }
       ~~~
- - `noMinify` boolean, determines if to use minification in build
+ - `noMinify` boolean, determines if to use minification in build, if false all modules will be minified regardless of their settings

 ## plugins